Human Resources Officer/Title IX Coordinator

 Minnesota State Board Policy

-Minnesota State System ProcedureAnyone, student or employee, of Alexandria Technical and Community College who feels that he/she has been discriminated against in violation of this college's policy shall avail themselves of the following grievance procedure.
+Anyone, student or employee, of Alexandria Technical and Community College who feels that they have been discriminated against in violation of ATCC Policy shall avail themselves of the following grievance procedure.

-The Human Rights Officer shall make a prompt investigation of each charge filed.
-If after investigation it is the Human Rights Officer's opinion the charge lacks foundation, the officer shall so inform the complainant within 15 calendar days of the date of the filing charge.
-However, should the Human Rights Officer's investigation disclose the possibility that the charge is valid or has some foundation, the officer shall meet informally with the complainant and the college officials/employees involved and endeavor to arrive at an equitable solution to the problem.
+However, should the Human Rights Officer and/or Title IX Coordinator’s investigation disclose the possibility that the charge is valid or has some foundation, the investigator shall meet informally with the complainant and the college officials/employees involved and endeavor to arrive at an equitable solution to the problem.

 If the grievance is not informally resolved, both the complainant and the alleged discriminator shall have an opportunity to be heard on their own behalf.
 The hearing will be held before a committee of three administrators of the college appointed by the president.
 The written decision issued as a result of a hearing held pursuant to this section shall be final.